 A moderate amount of coursework is required for an environmental management degree.
 This program necessitates a significant amount of reading and essay writing.
 Physical sciences, in addition to communication courses, play an important role in environmental management.
 As a result, students are required to take environmental science, botany, biology, and geology courses.

-The level of effort put forth the student is the most important factor in earning an environmental management degree.
+The level of effort put forth by the student is the most important factor in earning an environmental management degree.
 Students are expected to be focused, dedicated, and hardworking.
 Prepare to work hard and to the best of your ability.
 Your level of effort in school has a big impact on the types of jobs you qualify for and the career paths you can pursue.